 Sometimes women experience the blues when their support systems become less available after the first few days or weeks.
-The new mom, especially a single mom or a mom who has had a cesarean, can feel that she has no time to care for her own physical and emotional needs.
+The new mom, (especially a single mom or a mom who has had a cesarean) may feel that she has no time to care for her own physical and emotional needs.

 Some mothers wonder how they are going to get everything done and if they can protect and care for such a vulnerable little creature.
 They become frightened at the strong contradictory emotions they feel.

-Support and assistance from your partner, family or friends is vital.
-It can mean the difference between significant improvement and sliding deeper into true depression.
+Support and assistance from your partner, family or friends are vital.
+It can mean the difference between significant improvement and sliding deeper into a true depression.

 Postpartum depression is very similar to the types of minor and major depression that may occur at any time of life.
 If it begins within the first three to six months after childbirth, it is considered postpartum depression.
 Some experts agree that this can be extended to one year postpartum.

-Criteria for this type of depression include "depressed moods or loss of interest or pleasure in life nearly every day."
-This must be present with at least five of the following signs:
+Criteria for diagnosing this type of depression include "depressed moods or loss of interest or pleasure in life nearly every day," and it must be present with at least five of the following signs:

 Some women are at higher risk than others for the development of postpartum depression such as women with a previous history of any type of depression, women with a family history of depression, adolescents and single mothers or mothers with little or no emotional or physical support.